21B01A0563/Crop_recommendation_system/README.md

 ### Conclusion
 This project highlights the potential of combining machine learning and web development to tackle real-world issues and support the agricultural community.
 By delivering actionable insights through an accessible platform, we aim to contribute to more sustainable and profitable farming practices.

-### Demonstration
-(If applicable, a live demo of the website can be provided upon request.)

 ### Installation

 **Prerequisites**